ZeroLikviz/godot_plugin-neural-network/README.md

 ### functions:
    **Init:**
    - **new**( architecture : Array, use_bias : bool ) - architecture (or structure) is an array that must contain at least two positive integers, representing the number of neurons in each layer.
 Use_bias is a variable that decides whether to use bias neurons or not.
-By default all layers functions are set to logistic activation function.
+By default all layers functions are set to the logistic activation function.
    - **reinit**( ) - initialises weights with random values, and resets algorithm's collected data, if algorithm has it.

 **Set:**